GRABHISHEK/SDLC_21_Calculator360/README.md

 # SDLC_21_Calculator360

 ## What is Calculator360?
 A calculator is a useful machine to solve arithmetical problems.
-The simplest calculators can do only addition, subtraction, multiplication, and division.
 More sophisticated calculators can handle the electrical, physics, medical and financial calculations.
 The purpose of a calculator is to do correct calculations, and to do so efficiently.
-The design of the calculator is simple.
 It has various components to input the problem and display the output of the problem.
-The key layout of the device is also very simple for providing easy access to the user.
-Calculator360 supports multiple calculations across various subjects.
+The key layout of the device is also very simple for providing easy access to the user. **Calculator360** supports multiple calculations across various subjects.
+We intend to create a calculator that provides the user to have multiple options to make calculations or conversion related to his/her subject.

 ## Badges